It’s written in our DNA. Our genes are what define us.

-Since 2003 and the completion of the HGP, we have learnt that genetic variations in the population and between individuals can affect a wide variety of responses to key components of the human diet, such as vitamin A, vitamin C, omega-3 fatty acids, and protein.
+Since the completion of the Human Genome Project, we have learnt that genetic variations in the population and between individuals can affect a wide variety of responses to key components of the human diet, such as vitamin A, vitamin C, omega-3 fatty acids, and protein.

 For example, while some people can happily consume foods and drinks in line with our Australian Dietary Guidelines, others may benefit from limiting their caffeine consumption or increasing their intake of omega-3 fatty acids.
 The best diet for you will depend on your specific variants for these nutrition-related genes.